 Save Diligently, and Invest for Growth

-You can become wealthy by spending less than you make, saving diligently, and investing appropriately.
+You can become wealthy by spending less than you make, saving diligently, and investing smartly.
 How much you need to save depends on how much time you have and the rate of return you will earn.

-The biggest mistake people make that keeps them from reaching millionaire status is they upsize their lifestyle when their income rises.
-When your income goes up, the first thing you should increase is the amount you contribute to savings.
+The biggest mistake that people make that keeps them from making a million is they upsize their lifestyle when their income rises.
+When your income goes up, the first thing you should increase is the amount you put into your savings.

 What's more, have a focused plan for how much you'll save every paycheck.
 If you can put those savings in an account you never touch, you'll be on your way to building that nest egg.
 (Bonus points if you can put them in an account with a high-interest rate.)